brainstormforce/wp-spectra/readme.txt

 = x.x.x =
 * Improvement: Countdown - Added role and aria-live to Countdown for better accessibility.
+* Improvement: Modal - Improved the accessibility of the opened Modal.
+* Improvement: Popup Builder - Added a setting for close icon hover color and improved accessibility.
 * Improvement: Inline Notice - Added support for paragraph tags instead of line breaks for an improved semantic HTML structure.
 * Fix: Post Grid - Resolved an issue wherein the read-more button background hover color would not work as intended.
 * Fix: Star Rating - Resolved an issue wherein the title would not be editable in some cases.